Apple's holiday iPhone sales surge despite supply shortages

 At that point, Apple’s iPhone sales had been flagging as consumers began holding on to their older devices for longer periods.
 But now the Cupertino, California, company can’t seem to keep up with the steadily surging demand for a device that has become even more crucial in the burgeoning era of remote work.

-But Apple so far has navigated the shortfalls better than most companies.
-That deft management enabled Apple to report iPhone sales of $71.6 billion for the October-December period, a 9% increase from the same time in the previous year.
+But Apple so far has navigated the shortfalls “in almost Teflon-like fashion," Wedbush Securities analyst Daniel Ives said in a Thursday research note.
+That deft management enabled Apple to report iPhone sales of $71.63 billion for the October-December period, a 9% increase from the same time in the previous year.

-Those sales gains would have likely been even more robust if Apple could have secured all the chips and other components needed to make iPhones.
+Those sales gains would have been even more robust if Apple could have secured all the chips and other components needed to make iPhones.
 That problem plagued Apple’s July-September quarter when management estimated that supply shortages reduced its iPhone sales by about $6 billion.
-The company may address how supply shortages affected its performance in the most recent quarter during a conference call with analysts scheduled later Thursday.
+Without specifically quantifying the amount, Cook said the supply shortages delivered an even larger blow to its sales in the most recent quarter.

+Those constraints dealt the biggest blow to the iPad, whose sales fell 14% from the year-earlier period.
+Management predicted the supply problems won't affect sales as dramatically during the current quarter ending in March.

-Despite what drag the shortages caused, Apple still earned $34.63 billion, or $2.10 per share, a 20 increase from the same time in the previous year.
+Despite the drag caused by the shortages, Apple still earned $34.63 billion, or $2.10 per share, a 20 increase from the same time in the previous year.
 Revenue climbed from the previous year by 11% to $123.95 billion.

 Apple's ongoing success help push the company's market value above $3 trillion for the first time earlier this month.
 But its stock price has tumbled 13% since hitting that peak amid worries about a projected rise in interest rates aimed at dampening the torrid pace of inflation that has been fueled in part by supply shortages.

-The supply issues looming around Apple’s devices have magnified the importance of the company's services division, which is fueled by commissions from digital transactions on iPhone apps, subscriptions to music and video streaming and repair plans.
+The supply issues looming around Apple’s devices have magnified the importance of the company's services division, which is fueled by commissions from digital transactions on iPhone apps, subscriptions to music, video streaming and repair plans.

-The up to 30% commissions collects from apps distributed through Apple’s exclusive app store have become a focal point of a fierce legal battle that unfolded in a high-stakes trial year, as well as proposed reforms recently introduced in the U.S. Senate that tear down the company’s barriers that prevent consumers from using alternative payment systems.
+The up to 30% commissions Apple collects from apps distributed through its exclusive app store have become a focal point of a fierce legal battle that unfolded in a high-stakes trial year, as well as proposed reforms recently introduced in the U.S. Senate seeking to down the company’s barriers preventing consumers from using alternative payment systems.

 For now, though, the services division is still booming.
 Its revenue in the past quarter hit $19.52 billion, a 24% increase.